 At the recent NAB Show, several companies demonstrated working drones for aerial videography.

-Several local and network news organizations have been experimenting with Unmanned Aerial Vehicles, or drones, to cover local news events, but have been met with stiff resistance from local authorities citing safety and victim privacy issues.
+NEW YORK — Several local and network news organizations have been experimenting with Unmanned Aerial Vehicles, or drones, to cover local news events, but have been met with stiff resistance from local authorities citing safety and victim privacy issues.
 Working for WFSB-TV in Hartford, Conn., a freelancer was suspended by the station after police chided his capturing of overhead footage of a car accident with a DJI Phantom 2 Vision drone, flying about 150 feet above the ground.
 And he was flying the lightweight rig on his day off.

 What’s clear is that new rules need to be written to allow the use of UAVs, in order to protect everyone’s safety while giving viewers unique perspectives on news events.